ColbyCommunications/colby-campus-events-theme/README.md

-# Colby Base Theme
+# Colby Campus Events Theme

-This is the Colby College default WordPress theme starter kit based on [Sage](https://roots.io/sage/).
-Included is Colby's base set of brand styling as well as re-usable templates and functionality.
+This is the Colby College theme for formal campus events, Commencement, Reunion, Convocation, etc. It sets up default templates for these types of large events.
+This theme is based on [colby-base-theme](https://github.com/ColbyCommunications/colby-base-theme)

 ## Features